slowernews/wisdom-tldr/README.md

 ===
 ###On confidence

-Be confident, you are what you say you are BUT know the frontier between confidence and arrogance.
+You are what you say you are BUT know the frontier between confidence and arrogance.

 > *'Doubt kills more dreams than failure ever will.'*